yalmip/yalmip.github.io/_posts/examples/2016-09-17-bilevelprogrammingalternatives.md

   teaser: "bilevel.png"
 ---

-YALMIP supports [solvebilevel bilevel programming natively], but this example shows how simple bilevel problems can be solved by using other standard modules in YALMIP.
-We will illustrate three different ways to solve bilevel quadratic optimization problems exactly; a multiparametric programming approach (which boils down to a mixed integer quadratic programming approach), a direct mixed integer quadratic programming approach, and a global nonlinear programming approach.
+YALMIP supports [bilevel programming natively](/tutorial/bilevelprogramming), but this example shows how simple bilevel problems can be solved by using other standard modules in YALMIP.
+We will illustrate three different ways to solve bilevel quadratic optimization problems exactly; a [multi-parametric programming](/tutorial/multiparametricprogramming) approach (which boils down to a mixed integer quadratic programming approach), a direct mixed-integer quadratic programming approach, and a global nonlinear programming approach.

 The first part of this example requires linear and quadratic programming solvers, the second part a general nonlinear solver such as [FMINCON], [SNOPT] or [IPOPT], and the third part requires [MPT].

-For an introduction to bilevel optimization, see [Practical Bilevel Optimization: algorithms and Applications by J. F. Bard]
+For an introduction to bilevel optimization, see [Bard 1999](/reference/bard1999).

 ### Bilevel quadratic programming